santhosh-tekuri/notes/algorithms/stack/infix_to_postfix.md

     * how to distinguish binary, prefix and postfix unary operator?
         * if previous token is operand, current operator is binary or postfix-unary operator
         * if previous token is operator or null, current operator is prefix-unary operator
-        * treat left parentheses as operator and right parentheses as operand for this purpose
+        * treat left parenthesis as operator and right parenthesis as operand for this purpose

 ## Function Calls:

 * when we see function name token, we push it into stack
-* when we see function argument separator(comma), pop all operators up to left parentheses
+* when we see function argument separator(comma), pop all operators up to left parenthesis
     * `precedence(op, ',')` returns `op!='('`
-* when right parentheses encountered, do as before. and if top of stack is function name token pop it and append to postfix
+* when right parenthesis encountered, do as before. and if top of stack is function name token pop it and append to postfix

+---

+## Infix to Prefix

+do following modifications to above algorithm:
+* scan infix backwards
+* always preppend to prefix string
+* flip the left and right paranthesis behavior

+---

 ### References